dayitachaudhuri/E9205-ASCA-on-Keystrokes-uisng-Deep-Learning-and-Language-Models/README.md

 1. **Keystroke Classification:** Classifying individual keystrokes using a convolutional or recurrent neural network.
 2. **Sequence Refinement:** Employing a language model (potentially transformer-based) to improve sequence prediction and correct classification errors.

-We use datasets from **Kaggle** and the **Typing Behavior Dataset** to train and evaluate our models, addressing practical security concerns and exploring the limits of acoustic side channel attacks.
+We use Open Source datasets to train and evaluate our models, addressing practical security concerns and exploring the limits of acoustic side channel attacks.

 ---